- Home/

 - Slowly move the fork under the load.
 Minimise swinging of the fork.

-- Inset the fork to the maximum extent.
+- Insert the fork tines to the maximum extent.
 Never try to pick up a load on the tips of the tines.

 Lifting